-one unit, one year This course introduces four broad themes in the study of statistics: collecting data, analyzing data, probability, and an introduction to statistical inference for single-variable data.
+Grade 12 This course introduces four broad themes in the study of statistics: collecting data, analyzing data, probability, and an introduction to statistical inference for single-variable data.
 Applications to other fields of study such as business, medicine, politics, and the sciences are emphasized.
 Graphing calculators and hands-on simulations are used extensively throughout the course.

-Advanced Placement Statistics #355
+#355 Advanced Placement Statistics